 I think a zipline would be good at a park.
 First, you could work

-Second, others would like it.
-It
+Second, other would like it, it

 lastly, it could be useful when

-to catch a breeze and hot days.
+to catch a breeze and what not.

 A zipline would make a park cool.